 The purpose of this article is to help you ensure your move goes as efficient as possible.
 If you follow the suggestions in this article, you will be prepared: the move will take less time and cost you less money.

-Tip: You don’t have to read all the sections that don’t apply to you (such as packing if you aren’t packing).
+Tip: You don’t have to read all the sections that don’t apply to you (i.e., the “packing section” if you aren’t packing).
 Just read the section headings and the bold text if you are skimming.

 This article was written by Brandon Walker, experienced mover, and business owner of 2 Bros and a Truck Moving Company located in New Haven County (East Haven), Connecticut.

 When Should I Book My Move?

 The summer is the busy season.
 Having “too many trucks in the winter and not enough trucks in the summer” is the curse of every moving business.
 Unless the economy is roaring like the 20’s, residential moving will slow down in the winter.

 Consequently, moving companies will lower their rates in the winter in order to remain competitive.